pranscript/plex_bytesized/radarr/readme.md

 - For Plex port, click on the "+" icon to see the port to connect to.

-- Use SSL, authenticate and check update library
+- Use SSL, authenticate and uncheck update library

 - Test the connection and save it.